Operational Data Graphics: A Visualization System for Infrastructure Teams

 - Status Timeline (Health Bands)

-Initial programmatic chart creation placed elements outside frame bounds due to how Figma's API handles absolute vs. relative coordinates.
-I diagnosed the issue, documented the fix, and rebuilt all charts with proper positioning.
-The kind of bug that's invisible until you try to implement something real.
+Initial programmatic creation placed elements outside frame bounds—Figma's API handles absolute vs. relative coordinates differently than expected.
+I diagnosed the root cause, documented the fix, and rebuilt all charts with correct positioning.

 Figma designs — 6 chart primitives with usage annotations